Trusted WordPress tutorials, when you need them most.

 Do you want to set up email notifications for the latest WordPress updates?

-By default, WordPress only shows you update notifications when you log in to the admin area.
+By default, WordPress only shows you update notifications when you log in to the admin area, which are easy to miss if you’re not logging in frequently.
 Unless you enable automatic updates, you may not realize that your website needs updating.

 In this article, we will show you how to set up email notifications for WordPress core, theme, and plugin updates.